anshumansingh/SQLNotes/08-schema-design1.md

 3. **Representing relations:** For understanding this step, we need to look into cardinality.

+ - First thing is Define relation between which entitees
+ - Second define which relation between entitees
+ - Figure out the cardinality of relation

 ## Cardinality

 When two entities are related to each other, there is a questions: how many of one are related to how many of the other.